rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 the given grammar.
 Unfortunately, this style of parsing pays for generality by being slightly expensive.
 It takes $$O(n^3)$$ time to parse in the worst case.
 This an implementation of Earley parsing that handles the epsilon case.
+However, a limitation here is that we only recover the first parse tree.

 For a much more complete implementation including Leo's fixes[^leo1991a], and full recovery of parsing forests, see our parsing implementation in the [fuzzingbook](https://www.fuzzingbook.org/html/Parser.html) (See the solved exercises).